-He received his education at Rothsay Collegiate School, Saint John, New Brunswick where his interest in the military became evident; he joined the Frontenac Regiment at age 13 and entered Royal Military College in 1932.
-During his college years, he spent two summers training with the Royal Canadian Navy, the first as a Cadet at HMCS Stadacona and the next afloat aboard HMCS Saguenay.
-Graduating in 1936 and commissioned a Lieutenant in the Royal Canadian Horse Artillery, he was subsequently placed on leave to attend Queen’s University.
+He received his education at the Rothsay Collegiate School in Saint John, New Brunswick, where his interest in the military became evident.
+He joined the Frontenac Regiment at age 13 and entered the Royal Military College in 1932.
+During his college years, he spent two summers training with the Royal Canadian Navy, the first as a Cadet at HMCS Stadacona and the next aboard HMCS Saguenay.
+Graduating in 1936, commissioned a Lieutenant in the Royal Canadian Horse Artillery, he was subsequently placed on leave to attend Queen’s University.
 He then served with “A” Battery in Kingston and “C” Battery in Winnipeg.
-In 1939 he attended the Artillery Staff Course and was completing the latter portions of this training when the Second World War broke out.
+In 1939, he attended the Artillery Staff Course and was completing the latter portions of this training when the Second World War broke out.

-Promoted Colonel in 1946, he was appointed Director of Military Intelligence, subsequently attending the National Defence College in 1949 and his appointment as Director of the Canadian Army Staff College.
-Later, in the rank of Brigadier, he commanded Western Ontario Area and 1 Canadian Infantry Brigade Group in Germany.
-In 1956 he attended the Imperial War College and during the years 1957 to 1962 held the successive appointments of Vice Adjutant General, Deputy Chief of the General Staff and Commandant of the Royal Military College.
+Promoted Colonel in 1946, he was appointed Director of Military Intelligence, attending the National Defence College in 1949, with his appointment as Director of the Canadian Army Staff College.
+Later, in the rank of Brigadier, he commanded the Western Ontario Area and 1 Canadian Infantry Brigade Group in Germany.
+In 1956, he attended the Imperial War College.
+From 1957 to 1962, he held the successive appointments of Vice Adjutant General, Deputy Chief of the General Staff and Commandant of the Royal Military College.

-In January 1962 he was promoted Major-General and appointed Adjutant-General, a position he held until the army reorganization of 1964.
-He then chaired the study group tasked to produce a career management plan for officers and, in October 1965 was appointed Deputy Chief of Reserves.
+In January 1962, he was promoted Major-General and appointed Adjutant-General, a position he held until the army reorganization in 1964.
+He then chaired the study group tasked to produce a career management plan for officers.
+In October 1965, he was appointed Deputy Chief of Reserves.
 In July 1966, he was promoted to Lieutenant-General and given command of Canada’s army, Mobile Command.

-Lieutenant-General Anderson was awarded the Order of the British Empire, the Order of Leopold, Order of the Crown with Palm and Croix de Guerre (Belgium) and was Mentioned-in-Dispatches in 1944.
+He was Mentioned-in-Dispatches in 1944 and awarded the Order of the British Empire, the Order of Leopold, Order of the Crown with Palm, and Croix de Guerre (Belgium).

-On retirement to pension in 1969 he joined the Ontario Civil Service as a Deputy Minister.
+After retirement, in 1969, he joined the Ontario Civil Service as a Deputy Minister.
 His appointments included Chairman of the Ontario Civil Service Commission and Secretary to the Management Board of the Ontario Cabinet.
 He later served as Vice Chairman of the Ontario Inflation Restraint Board.